Ioannis-D/Directory-Parser-perl/README.md

 ### Before The First Run
 ---

-Some categories take their extensions from the `txt` files included in the `txt_files` directory.
+Some categories take their extensions from the .txt files included in the `txt_files` directory.

 There are two ways to have these files: